mypiaware/virtual-radar-server-installation/README.md

 * [Provide an easy method of displaying an announcement at the top of the VRS webpage](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#display-an-announcement-on-the-webpage)

 ---
+<br/><br/>

 ## How to Install VRS
 ```
 bash -c "$(wget -O - https://github.com/mypiaware/virtual-radar-server-installation/raw/master/virtual_radar_server_install.sh)"
 ```
 Run the above one-line command to execute this VRS installation script.
 The vast majority of the installation time will involve installing Mono (if Mono is not already installed) which is a prerequisite to installing VRS.

+This VRS installation script will try to determine the latest editions of the preview versions.
+If unable to do so for any reason, the user will only be given the opportunity to install the stable version.

 ## VRS Plugins